Woodpecker Finches

 Behavior

-It is a unique species which uses a twig, stick, or cactus spine as a tool.
+It is a unique species that uses a twig, stick, or cactus spine as a tool.
 The tool is used as compensation for its short tongue.
 The finch manipulates the tool to dislodge invertebrate prey such as grubs from trees.
 The same tool can be used many times on many different trees.
 Scientists have observed that the finches may shorten the stick or spine to make it more manageable.
 The finches may also try various sticks or spines at one site before finding just the appropriate one that can reach and extract the prey item.

 During the dry season, woodpecker finches use tools during half their foraging time, using these tools to acquire up to 50% of their prey.
 This means they obtain even more food via tool use than chimpanzees, the most proficient non-human primate tool users.